English

 Breadth Requirements: Creative and Cultural Representations (1)

-ENG306Y1 - Restoration and Eighteenth-Century Literature
+ENG306H1 - Restoration and Early-Eighteenth Century Literature

 Prerequisite: 2.0 ENG credits and any 4.0 credits